brootaylor/bostontparty-v2/src/_content/pages/about.md

   "shadow")
 }}

-**On the R617 between Howick and Underberg**, KwaZulu-Natal, nestled in rolling hills, just over an hours drive from the majestic **Southern Drakensberg** and **Sani Pass**, is the little village of Boston and the Boston T Party – rustic / backpackers accommodation and functions venue.
+**On the R617 between Howick and Underberg**, KwaZulu-Natal, nestled in rolling hills, just over an hours drive from the majestic **Southern Drakensberg** and **Sani Pass**, is the little village of Boston and the Boston T Party – rustic / backpackers accommodation and events venue.

 ---

 Rory & Sue Brighton along with Maddy and Squeak, our furry friends, and Blossom, our sweet cat, are ready to welcome you to our home!

-From individual leisure guests to groups, backpackers, campers, bikers & hikers, birthday celebrations, farm-style weddings, team building activities, and bull's parties, we invite you to come and enjoy our beautiful surroundings and relaxing atmosphere.
+From individual leisure guests to groups, backpackers, campers, bikers & hikers, birthday celebrations, farm-style weddings, office events, team building activities, and bull's parties, we invite you to come and enjoy our beautiful surroundings and relaxing atmosphere.

 A homely, personal, farm experience, where you can cast a line from the jetty, jump in a canoe and paddle around the dam or relax on the lawn under the Willow trees.